Ethics and Values

 Reviewing Ethics

 My approach to peer review is based on the ethical guidelines for peer reviewers by COPE.
 I use the COPE flowchart when responding to invitations to peer review.
 In my peer reviews of scholarly literature I follow the guidelines of the Peer Reviewers’ Openness Initiative.
 This means that I cannot recommend a paper for publication unless data and materials are (or will be at the time of publication) openly available at a trustworthy online repository.
 I support the San Francisco Declaration on Research Assessment and make assessments based on scientific content rather than publication metrics.
 In my reviews I aim to follow two rules: Say what is good about a piece of work, and say how it can be improved.
-I encourage my students to use these guidelines when doing their own peer reviews.
+I recommend and encourage my students to use these guidelines and this primer when doing their own peer reviews.

 Code of Conduct for the UW Geoarchaeology Laboratory and Field Research Projects